cadereynoldson/NetHue/README.md

         "appKey": "YOUR_SECRET_APPKEY"
     }
     ```
 3. And thats it!
-Use this created file to create a `HueConfiguration` object by manually parsing the IP and Application Key, or just use `HueConfiguration.FromJson()`
+Use this created file to create a `HueConfiguration` object by manually parsing the IP and Application Key, or just use `HueConfiguration.FromJson("config.json")`.
+All of the controllers for this package take a `HueConfiguration` object as a constructor parameter, or you can provide the path to this file and they'll handle the parsing themselves.